samsquire/ideas4/README.md

 # 194. Synchronizing communication as a force multiplier

-When people communicate, they can act as synergistic systems that multiply the force of eachother for mutual benefit.
+When people communicate, they can act as synergistic systems that multiply the force of each participant for mutual benefit.

-When computers communicate, usually the system as a whole benefits but not necessarily both sides.
+When computers communicate, usually the system as a whole benefits but not necessarily both sides of the exchange.
 We can change that.
+We often communicate to pass control flow along the network.
+In other words, one server receives a request and then passes many requests to other servers for each to do processing.
+The communication triggers the tip of execution or control flow.

+Imagine an eventually consistent organisation whereby every process is in parallel to every other process.
+Rather than updating a STATUS field and having a rigid structure or sequence of events for a case item, we could have a STATUS field that is dependent on the state of every other thing at that moment in time.

+This field can be cached of course.

+You don't start packing people's order until payment was accepted and went through.

+But what tends to be built is that people choreograph different systems by control flow, which can fail for arbitrary reasons.

 # incomplete ideas